jippy89/jippy89/README.md

-# 👋 Hello, I'm Jip
+# 👋 Hello, I'm Jip Irfandy

 ### 👨‍💻 About me

 I'm Jip Irfandy, a software engineer that focuses on Javascript.

 🎈 Started programming since 2013 in high school with Pascal
 ✨ Learned C/C++ and Python in 2016
 👔 Started programming career in 2018